azltdanh/azltdanh.github.io/pwa-realtime-voting/README.md

-# Realtime Voting app
+# Realtime Voting app - powered by Service Workers
 ​
-This is a client side application to be used for a realtime voting app built with Ably, Chart.js, Angular 4 ​
+This is a client side application to be used for a realtime voting app built with Ably, Chart.js ​
 ヽ(๏∀๏ )ﾉ
 ​